 Day 3: July 1st - Stowing task finals

-Due to an error, we were giving the wrong JSON file.
-So we had to run twice.
-First time, we stowed 7 items we got 88.
-Second item, we stored 8 items but misidentified one, fetching us 77.
+Due to an error, we were given the wrong task list file and had to redo.
+In the first attempt, we stowed 7 items for 88 points.
+In the second, we stowed 8 items but misidentified one, fetching us 77 points.

 We were placed 6th out of the 16 finalists.

 Day 4: July 2nd - Picking task finals

 We made a decision to modify the grasping logic for certain items in fear of dropping as our suction was lower with the new shop-vac.
-During the competition run, we had a lot of time and were looping between 2 shelves.
+During the competition run, we had a lot of time left and were looping between 2 shelves.
 7/12 items.